Keristero/ezlibs-scripts/readme.md

 - Down Left
 - Down Right

+# ezmystery
+lets you place mystery data objects on your maps to give players key items and money

+## Setup
+add objects to your map with Type=`Mystery Datum` on an object layer above the tile layer where you want the Mystery data to spawn

+### Mystery Dataum
+- Custom properties:
+    - Type: string
+        - one of these three options
+            - money
+            - keyitem
+            - random
+    - Amount: number
+        - the amount of money to give the player
+    - Name: string
+        - name of the key item to give the player (the item will be created automatically by ezmystery if it does not exist)
+    - Name: description
+        - description of the key item to give the player, if keyitems with the same name already exist, all of them will be updated with the new description
+    - Next #: object
+        - You can have up to 9 of these, named `Next 1`, `Next 2` etc
+        - if using the `random` type, the reward will be selected from a `Mystery Option` type object; randomly selected from a `Next #` property

+### Mystery Option
+- Custom properties:
+    - (all the same properties as mystery datum, but these are exclusively for providing random rewards as they will be removed from the map when the server loads)

 # ezmemory
 provides easyish saving and loading of things.

+as long as you use the ezmemory functions (as opposed to the built in equivilants) ezmemory will automatically persist player money, items, key items, and any other table data you want.

+note that if you create an item which is not a key item, it will not show up anywhere, this can still be useful for your own custom scripts.

 ```lua
 local new_item_id = ezmemory.create_or_update_item(item_name,item_description,is_key)